rkristelijn/dhtmlx-json-node/README.md

 [@see branch Step4](https://github.com/rkristelijn/dhtmlx-json-node/tree/Step4)

-## Step 4a: set up get for contacts with a static file
+## Step 4a: set up GET for contacts with a static file

 The first thing we need to do is create a router set for every element.